-Having reviewed the Society's five year plans and forecasts, including related funding, capital needs and a robust assessment of the principal risks facing the Society, the Directors consider that the Society remains viable and is able to generate adequate profits for regulatory capital requirements and holds sufficient liquidity to maintain its solvency.
+Having reviewed the Society's five-year plans and forecasts, including related funding, capital needs and a robust assessment of the principal risks facing the Society, the Directors consider that the Society remains viable and is able to generate adequate profits for regulatory capital requirements and holds sufficient liquidity to maintain its solvency.

-The key judgement in these plans and forecasts is sustainable asset growth over the next few years, as the local economy and consumer sentiment gradually recovers in the aftermath of the pandemic.
+The key judgement in these plans and forecasts is sustainable asset growth over the next few years, interest rate views and the impact of the inflationary environment on borrowers' ability to maintain mortgage payments.

-Operational resilience has been assessed including the ongoing ability to maintain Covid-secure branches and offices and remote working for non-customer facing staff.
-These measures have worked effectively maintaining the customer support our Members have come to expect.
-The Society has maintained strong liquidity and capital positions since the start of the pandemic and the Directors are satisfied that this will continue.
+Operational resilience has been assessed and is effective.
+The Society has maintained strong liquidity and capital positions in recent years and the Directors are satisfied that this will continue.